-Insect, weed, or disease/ Materials Amount (ai or formulated) material/A Remarks and minimum days from last application to harvest (PHI) Flint 50WG 3 oz Do not make more than two consecutive applications.
-14-day PHI.
-Penncozeb 75DF 1.5-2.5 lb 66-day PHI.
-Pristine 8-12.5 oz Do not make more than two consecutive applications.
-14-day PHI.
-Sovran 3.2-4.8 oz Do not make more than two consecutive applications.
-14-day PHI.
-10 Ziram 76DF 3-4 lb Branch, cane, or twig borer Bacillus thuringiensis (Bt) 0.5-2 lb Apply on 3-7 day schedule.
-Also available as organic compound. carbaryl (Sevin and other brands) 1-2 lb Chemical control normally not necessary if cultural practices are observed.
+Insect, weed, or disease control/materials Amount (ai or formulated) material/A Remarks and minimum days from last application to harvest (PHI) Dipel DF/Bacillus thuringiensis 0.5 to 2 lb The pest must feed on this product to be affected.
+Apply on 4- to 5-day schedule as new caterpillars emerge.
+Also available as organic compound.
+Sevin 4F/carbaryl 1 to 2 quarts (1 to 2 lb ai) Chemical control normally is not necessary if cultural practices, such as removal of pruning wood, are observed.
 If large populations of adults occur in vineyard (late April-early June), carbaryl applied 2 to 3 times at 7- to 10-day intervals has given control.
-7-day PHI.
-4 Cutworms See materials and remarks for earlier growth stages.
+Do not use more than 5 applications per year at 7-day intervals, or more than 10 quarts/A. 7-day PHI.4 Cutworms, grape leafroller, o omnivorous leaffolder range tortrix, and See materials and remarks for earlier growth stages.
 Thrips See materials and remarks for earlier growth stages.
-Grape rust mite See materials and remarks for earlier growth stages.
-Grape mealybug See materials and remarks for earlier growth stages.
+Where thrips are a problem, they are generally managed early season, prior to bloom.
+Spider mites See materials and remarks for earlier growth stages.
+Envidor 2 SC/spirodiclofen 16 to 34 fl oz One application per crop season allowed; 34 fl oz maximum allowed per crop season.
+For best results, adequate canopy surface area should be available for maximum coverage and contact with tissues.
+Labeled for rust mites and erineum mite.
+14-day PHI.
+Grape mealybug and scales See materials and remarks for earlier growth stages.
 Weed control See "Delayed Dormant" section for list of herbicides.
 Time applications with weed and vine growth stage in mind.
 Some herbicides can be applied into early spring post-bud break, and into the season.
-Shoots 6 inches long (stages 14-15) Vine Sucker Control oxyfluorfen (Goal) 0.25-0.5 lb ai/A Apply as directed ground spray to suckers growing from plant base up to 12 inches tall.
-Immature, expanding leaves are most susceptible.
-Special local needs label OR-000001.
-Complete sucker control requires hand cane removal.
-The highest rate or a second application may be required for acceptable control or suppression of grape suckers.
-Do not apply more than 2 lb ai/A per season.
+Shoots 6 inches long (stages 14-15) Vine Sucker Control Goal Tender/oxyfluorfen 0.25 to 0.5 lb ai Apply in a 3-ft band directed at suckers emerging from plant base up to 12 inches tall.
+Immature, expanding leaves at time of contact are most susceptible.
+Complete sucker control requires removing canes by hand.
+The highest rate, or a second application may be required for acceptable control or suppression of grape suckers.
+Do not apply more than 1.5 lb ai/A per season.
 60-day PHI.
 Applications can be made up to 3 weeks after bloom.
-Powdery mildew, grape erine eum mite, rust mite See Table 2 and Figure 3 JMS Stylet oil 1-2 gal/100 gal water Do not use within two weeks of a sulfur application, near freezing temperatures, above 90°F, or when foliage is wet.
-M-Pede 1-2 gal/100 gal water Do not use within three days of a sulfur application.
-Sulfur Check label Repeat as necessary at 10- to 14-day intervals.
-Kumulus DF 2-5 lb Wettable sulfur seems to be more effective in Microthiol Disperss 3-10 lb controlling the grape erineum mite than the flowable sulfur formulations.
-Sulfur's activity is Thiolux Jet 6 lb effective from 57° to 83°F. ^{1,2}
+Use a minimum of 50 gallons of water per treated acre.
+May tank mix with glufosinate.
+Powdery mildew, grape erine um mite, rust mite See Table 2 (page 22) and Figure 3 (page 24) JMS Stylet oil 1 to 2 gal/100 gal water Do not use within 2 weeks of a sulfur application, near freezing temperatures, above 90°F, or when foliage is wet.
+M-Pede 1 to 2 gal/100 gal water Do not use within 3 days of a sulfur application.
+Sulfur Check labels Daniel 140 (44 l 1) (1) (1) (1) Cosavet DF 2 to 5 lb Repeat as necessary at 10- to 14-day intervals.
+Wettable sulfur seems to be more effective in controlling the grape Kumulus DF 2 to 10 lb erineum mite than the flowable sulfur formulations.
+Microthiol Disperss 3 to 10 lb Sulfur's activity is effective from 57° to 83°F. ^{1,2} Powdery mildew only , See Table 2 (page 22) and Figure 3 (page 24) Abound 10 to 15.5 oz Do not apply more than two sequential sprays before alternating with a fungicide that has a different mode of action.
+Do not apply with silicon based surfactants.
+14-day PHI.